DePaul University Research Services > Pre-Award Services > Proposal Development > Budget Guidelines

 Include the costs of limited services provided by individuals and firms external to DePaul, including for example, transcription, consulting, project evaluation, and laboratory services.
 Costs for such services can be calculated on an hourly, daily, or flat-fee basis, depending upon project needs and the billing practices of the contractor.

-Keep in mind most funding agencies require a letter from named contractors indicating their willingness to provide services in support of the project.
+Funding agencies frequently require a letter from named contractors indicating their willingness to provide services in support of the project.
 Agency guidelines should be consulted as to whether the contractor's rate of compensation must appear in this letter.

 If a portion of the work under the proposed contract/grant will be performed by another academic institution or other organization such as a hospital, school district, and/or a community organization, those costs are included in the budget as a subaward or subcontract.
 Subawards/subcontracts are typically a single line item on DePaul’s budget.